 The changes will help improve environmental health and preserve Folsom’s high quality of life.
 Folsom’s food waste and yard trimmings will be transformed into compost for farms, gardens, and parks to use.Here’s everything you need to know about the program for residential single family homes, apartments, and businesses.

-Residential Organics/Food Waste Program Begins in July
+Residential Organics/Food Waste Program Began in July 2022

 What is organic waste?